01 What is California Medi-Cal and why does it matter?

 02 2026 eligibility rules — what you need to qualify

-To qualify for California Medi-Cal long-term care in 2026, applicants must meet a medical need for care, an income test, and an asset test.
-Here are the key numbers:
+To qualify for Medi-Cal long-term care in California in 2026, applicants must meet three tests: a medical need for care, an income limit, and an asset limit.
+Medi-Cal long-term care eligibility is based on both financial and functional criteria — here are the key numbers:

 Eligibility FactorSingle ApplicantMarried Couple